manavendradesai/manavendradesai/README.md

 - 👋 Hi, I’m @manavendradesai
-- 👀 I’m interested in robotics, control systems, autonomous systems, running, biking, reading, cooking...and the list goes on!
+- 👀 I’m interested in robotics, control systems, autonomous systems, running, biking, reading, cooking...and the list goes on! 🦾 🚚 🏃 🚴‍♂️ 📚 🧑‍🍳
-- 🌱 I’m currently learning SLAM, ROS and Gazebo
+- 🌱 I’m currently learning SLAM, ROS and Gazebo 🗺️ 📑
-- 💞️ I’m looking to collaborate on autonomous system projects :robot: :oncoming_automobile:
+- 💞️ I’m looking to collaborate on autonomous system projects 🤖 🚘
 - 📫 How to reach me ...

 <!---